denoland/std/agents/remappings.md

   # could add paths within a file, and us pid addressing.
   # use this method to load time and browser fingerprint.

-prompt-additions:
-  - time        # Adds the line "The time now is: 2024-08-26T23:40:59.133Z"
-  - timezone    # Adds the line "The Users timezone is: America/New_York"
-  - geolocation # Adds approximate location
-  - OS          # Adds the line "The Users OS is Linux"
-  - browser     # Adds the line "The Users Browser is Google Chrome"
-  - name        # Adds the line "The Users name is [read from their actor profile]"
 tools:
   search-for-files:
     isolate: files